pebble-hacks/cordova-plugin-pebblekit/README.md

 __Arguments__

-* `successCallback` - A callback which is called when the status of the connection has been deteremined
+* `successCallback` - A callback which is called when the status of the connection has been determined.
-* `errorCalback` - *Optional* A callback which is called if an error has occurred.
+* `errorCallback` - *Optional* A callback which is called if an error has occurred.

 __Example__